jazracherif/audacity_sdcnd/CarND-Vehicle-Detection/writeup.md

 ![alt text][hog_pix_per_cell]

-With pix_per_cell values above 8, the car boundaries are lost while for values of less than 8, too much information seems to be capture.
+With pix_per_cell values above 8, the car boundaries are lost while for values of less than 8, too much information seems to be captured.
 A value of 8 was picked.

 *orient=8, pix_per_cell=8*